-Selecting a DJ for your wedding or corporate event can seem a bit overwhelming.
+Selecting a DJ Service for your York wedding or Harrisburg corporate event can seem a bit overwhelming.
 Like most things in this age of instant accessibility, there seems to be and endless array of choices.
-Having options is usually a great thing!
-When it comes to selecting your DJ Service however it can be both a blessing and a curse.
+Having options is usually a great thing.
+However, when it comes to selecting your DJ Service, it can be both a blessing and a curse.

 How can something so good be so bad?

-We perform at wedding and corporate events all around the Central PA and Western MD area.
-We have celebrated with couples in Purcellville VA, worked with Carnegie Mellon University in Bedford PA, and we have had the pleasure of working at Lily Manor and Linwood Estates countless times.
+We perform at wedding and corporate events all around the Harrisburg PA and Frederick MD area.
+We have celebrated with couples in Purcellville VA, worked with Carnegie Mellon University in Bedford PA, and we have had the pleasure of working at Lily Manor and Linwood Estate countless times.

 Regardless of the venue, regardless of the type of event, the couples and businesses all grappled with the same challenge in most cases.